-Facebook Portal TV is one of the latest additions to the company's expanding line-up of Portal products.
+Facebook Portal TV is one of the company's line-up of Portal products.
 It is essentially an intelligent, feature-packed webcam that sits on top (or in the vicinity) of your television, then transforms that large screen in user-friendly video-calling device.

-> We've had Portal TV in the home for a while now and have been using it to keep in touch with family and loved ones.
+We've been Portal TV in the home for quite a while now and have been using it to keep in touch with family and loved ones.
 Is it the best Portal product of the lot?

-> Intelligent video calling
+Intelligent video calling

 - 12.5MP resolution camera with 720p video streaming

 - 120-degree field-of-view with Smart Camera features to track people on the call

 - Far-field 8 microphone array with omni-directional capture capabilities